hazemKrimi/personal-website/content/about.md

 Then I started working remotely in a company based in the UK called [Cielo Costa](https://cielocosta.com) which is all about providing custom solutions to improves internal business processes.

-Currently, I am working at [Finteum](https://finteum.com) which is creating a global financial market for intraday liquidity, enabling interbank lending for hours at a time.
+Afterwards, I started working at [Finteum](https://finteum.com) which is creating a global financial market for intraday liquidity, enabling interbank lending for hours at a time.

+Currently, I am working at [ProveAI](https://proveai.com) which is creating a platform for AI management that helps organizations centralize and manage their AI models while maintaining strict oversight of data access and usage.

 ### My Hobbies